meetkabeershah/meetkabeershah.github.io/_posts/2015-9-16-HelloWorld.md

 title: Hello world!
 ---

 My name is Zameer, an (ab)normal dev from Mumbai.
-My last school was [NMIMS](http://www.nmims.edu/).
-For some *pew bling* reasons I dopped out with a decision to live a plain life.
+For some *pew bling* reasons I dopped out from [my last school](http://www.nmims.edu/).

 One day, I was going through the farewell emails I received from my friends.
 I started re-reading this part of email from Varun: